-Hawaiian Airlines Credit Card Review: Get to Hawaii for Cheap
+Hawaiian Airlines Credit Card Review: Get to Hawaii for Free

-The Hawaiian Airlines credit card is a great card to consider if you’re looking to cut down the cost of your next Hawaiian vacation.
-Barclays recently took over the Hawaiian Airlines Mastercard and have added some new features from the previous version.
-With that in mind I’m doing a Hawaiian Airlines credit card review to go over some of the new features that can get you to the islands for less or, better yet, free.
+The Hawaiian Airlines credit card is a good card to consider if you’re looking to cut down the cost of your next Hawaiian vacation.
+With that in mind I’m doing a Hawaiian Airlines credit card review to go over how you can get you to the islands for less or, better yet, free.
+Barclays recently took over the Hawaiian Airlines Mastercard and have added some new features from the previous version that make it even better.

 Who wouldn’t want to go to Hawaii for cheap, or even free?
 Stupid question, maybe, but I know we would.
 We’re looking for places to go for our anniversary next year and the new Hawaiian Airlines World Elite Mastercard could be a great option for us to consider if we were to choose to go to Hawaii.
 With the average cost of a plane ticket, as of 2012, coming out to just over $600 it’s obvious that cost is going to be a detractor for many wanting to fly to Hawaii but dealing with a limited budget.

 Personally speaking, I’ve researched flights to Hawaii from Omaha and most are around the $800 mark.
-I obviously don’t want to spend that much, which is what makes the Hawaiian Airlines credit card such a great option to reduce that cost.
+I certainly don’t want to spend that much, which is what makes the Hawaiian Airlines credit card a solid option to reduce that cost.

 Before I get on with the Hawaiian Airlines credit card review, I will give the obvious disclaimer that if you’re struggling with credit card debt then credit card churning should be the last thing on your mind as no free trip is worth the added debt.
 So, if you don’t pay your credit card bills each month, then the card isn’t for you.
 Now with that out of the way, let’s get on with the review of the Hawaiian Airlines credit card.